 It is called File Virtualization.

 It is one of the security features that are not evident in Windows.
 The feature provides an application, a virtual store where it can read and write without compromising the system.
 For instance, if you have an app that tries to write to System32, then, Windows creates a virtual System32 in the user’s profile that the application can use.

 Internet Explorer running in Protected Mode makes use of this functionality.
 It places a file in the virtual startup folder when you visit a web page rather than the actual Startup folder so that it does not execute upon the next boot.

-This makes it possible to run applications as a standard user, even when the applications require Administrator rights.
+It makes it possible to run applications as a standard user, even when the applications require Administrator rights.
 In short, Windows redirects, such application writes from specified secured areas to the virtual store under the user’s profile.
-This is something similar to Registry Virtualization.
+It is something similar to Registry Virtualization.